You are here

 The Application Process

-- DUN & BRADSTREET: Each headquarters and branch office must be registered so that it will have its own D&B ID number known as a Data Universal Numbering System (DUNS).
+- DUN & BRADSTREET(link is external): Each headquarters and branch office must be registered so that it will have its own D&B ID number known as a Data Universal Numbering System (DUNS).

-- System for Award Management (SAM): the firm’s Employer’s Identification Number/Tax Identification Number (EIN/TIN) must be registered.
+- System for Award Management (SAM): The firm’s Employer’s Identification Number/Tax Identification Number (EIN/TIN) must be registered.
 (NOTE- the principal office address that is applying for HUBZone certification must be entered in the SAM profile associated with DUNS appropriate for this specific physical location.).
+You must register in your legal name.

 - Dynamic Small Business Search (DSBS), aka, SBA’s supplemental page: DSBS profiles will reflect each firm’s certification status.
-It is recommended to keep your profiles (SAM and DSBS page) up to date through the SAM website.
+At a minimum, you must update your profiles (SAM and DSBS page) every year.
+However, you are also required to ensure that information contained in your profiles is up-to-date and accurate at all times.
 At the SAM Web site, simply update your SAM profile and SAM will update the DSBS profile.
 (NOTE: edit updated data transferred from SAM to DSBS usually takes up to 24 hours after you have updated the SAM profile.)

-- General Login System (GLS): you must complete registration in this system for each individual that can update information to your concern.
-Once you have registered, then you must add the concern’s DUNS and EIN number(s).
+- SBA’s General Login System (GLS): you must complete registration in this system for each individual that can update information to for your concern.
+Once you have registered, then you must add the concern’s DUNS and EIN number(s) and then you can obtain access to the HUBZone application module.